passariello/stPRO/README.md

-# statePRO
+# stPRO
- State data management easy and powerful
+ Store and state manager easy and powerful